Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Washington stats and trends

+- So far this season Washington has two wins against the spread.

-- This season, the Football Team have just one ATS win in five games as an underdog of 3.5 points or more.
+- This year, the Football Team have just one against the spread win in five games as an underdog of 3.5 points or more.

-- Washington's games this season have hit the over on four of nine set point totals (44.4%).
+- Washington's games this season have gone over the point total four times in nine opportunities (44.4%).

-- Washington is 2-5 against the spread and 3-4 overall when the team picks up more than 280.7 yards.
+- Washington is 2-5 against the spread and 3-4 overall when the team churns out more than 280.7 yards.

-- The Football Team have turned the ball over two more times (14 total) than the Panthers have forced a turnover (12) this season.
+- This year the Football Team have turned the ball over 14 times, two more than the Panthers' takeaways (12).

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-3 overall.
+- Carolina has two wins against the spread, and is 2-3 overall, at home this season.

+- The Panthers are unbeaten ATS (1-0) as 3.5-point favorites or greater at home.

-- Carolina has gone over the total once in five home games this year.
+- In five home games this season, Carolina has gone over the total once.

-- Away from home, Washington has just one win against the spread and is 1-3 overall.
+- Washington is 1-3 overall, with just one win against the spread, on the road.

-- In four away games this season, Washington has hit the over twice.
+- This season, in four away games, Washington has hit the over twice.

 Powered by Data Skrive.